jarviscog/jarviscog/README.md

 ## Some of my most interesting projects

-[autoanki](https://github.com/timmy6figures/autoanki) is a tool to help create decks for Anki, a flashcard memorization tool.
+[autoanki](https://github.com/timmy6figures/autoanki) is a tool to help create language decks for Anki, a flashcard memorization tool.

 [enhanced-flashbang](https://github.com/timmy6figures/enhanced-flashbang) is a hardware addon for the video game CS:GO.
 Whenever a flashbang goes off in the game, a real life flash goes off in your face!